hexuandeng/Mono4SiMT/README.md

 bash 0-distill_enzh_mono.sh
 ```

-We provide our dataset including distill set and pseudo reference set for easier reproduceability.
+We provide our dataset including distill set and pseudo reference set for easier reproducibility.

 We can now train vanilla wait-k model.
 To do this, run